ISO 9001 - 4.3 Determining the Scope of the QMS

 Defining the scope of the QMS includes determining the boundaries of the QMS.
 This includes the organization’s products, service, operations and locations.
 Consider both Internal and External factors when defining the scope as well as requirements of interested parties.
 This step is crucial as it ensures the QMS is scaled appropriately to the organizations long-term strategic goals, products and services. *The scope must be documented and made available to relevant stakeholders and auditors.

-In this blog posts we will be discussing scope determination and considering the following:
+In this blog post we will be discussing scope determination and considering the following:

 1. Internal and External Issue Considerations